eero-lehtinen/oklch-color-picker.nvim/tests/nixos/README.md

 # NixOS test

-Tests the README's NixOS instructions: the plugin is built from the current checkout, the `oklch-color-picker` package is installed system-wide, and `auto_download = false`.
+Tests the proposed `vimPlugins.oklch-color-picker-nvim` override from the `oklch-color-picker-nvim-test` branch of the eero-lehtinen/nixpkgs fork, with the current checkout as the plugin source and no picker on the system PATH.
 In X11 and Wayland VMs it loads the parser, opens the picker, and checks that no plugin data directory was created.
-Nixpkgs is `nixos-unstable`.

 Run **Actions → NixOS integration test → Run workflow**.
 Logs and a screenshot are uploaded as `nixos-test-results-x11` and `nixos-test-results-wayland`.
 For